wspi/cleaningandgettingdata/CodeBook.md

 # Transformations
 Merging training and tessting data sets creating a dataset called tidy_data.
-Then create another dataset from the mean and std information.
+Then create another dataset using the mean and std information.